Keio University

 Nursing and caregiving staff tend to focus on what the super-elderly "cannot do."
 For example, "they cannot eat by themselves" or "they cannot walk by themselves."
 However, it is important to have a perspective that focuses on remaining functions, such as "they cannot carry food to their mouth, but they can chew" or "walking is difficult, but they can transfer to the toilet seat."
 By looking at what they can do now rather than what they cannot do, we can notice their remaining functions.

-Furthermore, providing more help than necessary is not always good care.
-Instead of taking everything away because it is dangerous, we have them do what they can.
+Furthermore, stepping in more than necessary is not necessarily good care.
+Rather than taking everything away because it is dangerous, we have them do what they can.
 I feel that continuing to utilize those functions leads to supporting a "sense of being alive."
-We do not look at the super-elderly as "people with illnesses," but as "people living their lives."
-We have them do what they can do themselves.
+We should not look at the super-elderly as "people with illnesses," but as "people living their lives."
+Have them do what they can do themselves.
 It is important not to take away what they can do just because it is dangerous.

 The super-elderly often have multiple diseases and disabilities.
 When the stage of a disease is acute, it is natural that the focus is on medical treatment.
-However, bed rest is highly likely to cause disuse syndrome (various conditions that occur in the body due to excessive rest or decreased activity).
-In other words, by not moving, the functions one has will decline, and one will become unable to move.
+However, bed rest is highly likely to cause disuse syndrome (various physical conditions caused by excessive rest or decreased activity).
+In other words, by not moving, existing functions decline and one becomes unable to move.
 Moving is not just about walking.
 It includes swallowing, moving joints, and eating by mouth to move organs.
-By not eating by mouth, the power to chew and the power to swallow (deglutition) also weaken.
-If joints are not moved, they will stiffen and become immobile.
-It hurts when trying to move them.
-Moving the body prevents joint contractures and pain, and leads to maintaining a human-like appearance.
+By not eating by mouth, the power to chew and swallow (deglutition) also weakens.
+If joints are not moved, they stiffen and become immobile.
+It hurts when you try to move them.
+Moving the body also leads to preventing joint contractures and pain, and maintaining a human-like appearance.
 There are days when it feels like a chore.
 Even so, if you don't move, you will become unable to move.
 If you don't eat, you will become unable to eat.
 Supporting that obvious reality meticulously as something obvious is the foundation for creating peaceful days.*5

 A Secure Environment—The Most Important is the Human Environment